starknet-io/SNIPs/SNIPS/snip-5.md

 ### Special types (Tuples, Structs, Enums, and Generics)

-We define how to provide these parameters to the signature for getting the extended function selector:
+A definition on how to provide these parameters to the signature for getting the extended function selector:

 #### Tuples